TutorialsLast Updated May 6, 20249 min read

 docker build -t godemo.azurecr.io/go-demo:latest .

 This command looks in the project for the Dockerfile and builds the container image based on the content of the Golang application.
-Notice that the command uses the registry name and login server from the registry you created earlier.
+Note that the command uses the registry name and login server from the registry you created earlier.
 The benefit of this approach is that you can easily map the container image with the Azure container registry.

 You will receive output when the container image has been built successfully.